About 6 months before the COVID-19 pandemic hit, I landed a job writing about scientific breathwork.

 Within weeks, I was up to my eyeballs in research papers, learning about respiratory chemistry and its connection with chronic illness.

 Months of research and writing culminated in a book by breathwork expert, Patrick McKeown.
-The Breathing Cure has had amazing feedback from medical doctors, breathing coaches, lay readers, and from James Nestor, author of the New York Times bestseller, Breath: The New Science of a Lost Art.
+The Breathing Cure launched as a bestseller.
+It has had amazing feedback from medical doctors, breathing coaches, lay readers, and from James Nestor, author of the New York Times bestseller, Breath: The New Science of a Lost Art.
 I’m really proud to have helped Patrick get his experience and expertise out to a wider audience.

-Since then, I’ve completed work on a second book, finished an extensive website re-write, written articles for all sorts of online publications, created the UX copy and assisted with user flow for an app, and much more.
+Since then, I’ve completed work on two further books, finished an extensive website re-write, written articles for all sorts of online publications, created the UX copy and assisted with user flow for an app, and much more.

 But the real journey began many years earlier…